 How are people with multiple endocrine neoplasia type 1 screened for cancer?

-People with multiple endocrine neoplasia type 1 should be managed by a doctor who knows this condition well.
-The goal of screening is finding and treating tumors early to allow the best outcome for patients.
+People with multiple endocrine neoplasia type 1 should be managed by a health care provider who is familiar with the condition.
+The goal of screening is to find and treat tumors early to allow the best outcome for patients.

-Recommended screenings for people with multiple endocrine neoplasia type 1:
+Recommended screenings for individuals with multiple endocrine neoplasia type 1 include:

 - Blood tests to screen for abnormally high levels of various hormones and calcium in the blood.
-These should be started at 5 years of age and repeated every year.
+These should be started at age 5 years and repeated yearly.

-- MRI of the head starting at 5 years of age and repeated every 3 to 5 years.
+- MRI of the head starting at age 5 years and repeated every 3 to 5 years.

-It is possible that recommended screenings may change over time as doctors learn more about multiple endocrine neoplasia type 1.
-Some physicians may order more tests and scans besides these.
-Parents should discuss all screening options for their child with a doctor who knows this condition well.
-Because multiple endocrine neoplasia type 1 is a complex condition, it is very important that parents seek out an experienced doctor for their child.
+It is possible that recommendations may change over time as health care providers learn more about multiple endocrine neoplasia type 1.
+Some physicians may order additional tests and/or scans besides these.
+Parents should discuss all screening options for their child with a health care provider who is familiar with multiple endocrine neoplasia type 1.
+Because multiple endocrine neoplasia type 1 is a complex condition, it is very important that parents seek out an experienced health care provider for their child.

 How is genetic testing for multiple endocrine neoplasia type 1 done?

-The doctor may suspect multiple endocrine neoplasia type 1 after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+Multiple endocrine neoplasia type 1 may be suspected after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

-If multiple endocrine neoplasia type 1 is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the MEN1 gene.
+If multiple endocrine neoplasia type 1 is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the MEN1 gene.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has multiple endocrine neoplasia type 1, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has multiple endocrine neoplasia type 1, diagnostic testing may take place as follows:

 - A blood sample is collected.